etmar/OPTCG-Card-Finder/README.md

 #One Piece TCG Card Finder Discord Bot
-Written in Python with using Discord.py.
-To install, use:
+Written in Python with using Discord.py. and onepiece-cardgame.dev's library of Card Data and Card Images.

+To install Discord.py, use:

 `pip install -U discord.py`

 To run, you will need to include a Discord Bot's Token, stored in a `bot-token.txt` file added to the top level of the project folder.
+The Discord Bot will need messaging permissions and all Privileged Gateway Intents enabled.

 Users can search for cards using `$optcg -find -name` followed by the character's name (E.G. "Sabo") to search for cards by character name, or with `$optcg -find -cardid` followed by the card's Card ID (E.G. "OP04-083") to search for cards